-Airlines may craft introductory and confirmation messages in their tone either side of the Health and Eligibility Confirmation statements.
+Airlines may craft introductory and confirmation messages in their own style and tone either side of the Health and Eligibility Confirmation statements.

 If a passenger does not meet all the conditions in the health and eligibility confirmation, they are not eligible to travel and should be declined boarding.